wilmix8/JAVA73.0/README.md

  When  you manually  type  all  the  code   results in  slower  manner;

- so   a kind  of  machinelearning   appliation  is  essential   towards   todays  technology....
+ so   a kind  of  machinelearning   application  is  essential   towards   todays  technology....

  This  machine learning  webapplication   is  known  as   MX-REMOTEWEBAPPLICATION......